IMGIITRoorkee/omniport-backend/README.md

 - ASGI server: `Daphne`
 - Database: `PostgreSQL` + `Psycopg2`

-A Dockerised setup is the preferred mode of setup.
+A Dockerised setup is the preferred mode of installation.

 ## Contribution guidelines

-- Fork the repository to your GitHub account.
+- Fork the repository to your account.
 - Branch out to `a_meaningful_branch_name`.
 - Send in a `WIP: Pull request`.
 - Commit your changes.